seancorfield/ring-data-json/README.md

 and coerces date/time values to `java.time.Instant` before formatting.

-Since Ring-JSON uses `java.text.SimpleDateFormat` and older date/time types, there are some differences in which formats are supported.
+Since Ring-JSON uses `java.text.SimpleDateFormat` and older date/time types, there are some differences in how certain formats are supported.

-> Note: discussion is ongoing about enhancing `data.json`'s date/time formatting support that may make this difference moot.
+In particular, you may need to add a timezone to the `DateTimeFormatter` since `Instant` does not have a timezone (it is always UTC).

 #### Supported Clojure Versions

+Ring-Data-JSON requires at least Clojure 1.8.0.
 Ring-JSON still supports Clojure 1.7.0.
-Ring-Data-JSON requires at least Clojure 1.8.0.

 ## License